⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Gold Sales

-Primary revenue from the sale of extracted gold, the company's core business.
+Primary revenue stream from the extraction and sale of gold globally.

 🎯 WHY THIS MATTERS